jfdzar/jfdzar.github.io/_posts/2022-03-15-Brother-Printer-Webserver.md

 author: jfdzar
 ---

-### Printing Labdoo Tags with a Brother QL Printer

 As part of the [Labdoo project](https://platform.labdoo.org/de/content/labels), I need to print and attach device tags to laptops.
 Initially, I was printing them on regular paper and covering them with tape — a frustrating and time-consuming process.

 One day, I came across this [post on our Coffee Wall](https://platform.labdoo.org/de/content/labels) about printing proper labels, and it changed everything.